 A key product is our Green Hollow core slabs, basically the floors and the ceilings of a precast frame.
 The Hollow core slabs have many advantages and can be used for many different purposes.
 One of the best fits is to use it for flooring: it is slim and light thanks to its hollow ‘channels’.
 But at the same time the slab is strong and can carry heavy loads.
 Its size and weight also makes it possible to cast, load and transport more slabs, saving both time, resources and energy.
 They can also be varied depending on intended function.

-As of now we can offer Green hollow cores in Finland and in Sweden.
+As of now we can offer Green hollow cores in Finland, Sweden and in Denmark.
 With 40% lower CO2 -emissions in Finland and 19% lower CO2 -emissions in Sweden compared to industry standard, our hollow cores can truly make a difference.
 We’re now pushing the pace to make green hollow core slabs available on more markets.

-In Finland we can offer Green walls, significantly reducing the CO2 -emissions of construction projects.
+In Finland, Spain and Sweden we can offer Green walls, significantly reducing the CO2 -emissions of construction projects.

 To reduce our climate footprint we have taken a number of measures in our production.
 Below is a brief introduction to the most important ones and why they make a difference.